List of ministers of foreign affairs and worship

-This is the list of all the Ministers of Foreign Affairs, International Trade and Worship of the Argentine Republic (Ministro de Relaciones Exteriores, Comercio Internacional y Culto) since 1822.
+This is the list of all the ministers of foreign affairs, international trade and worship of the Argentine Republic (Ministro de Relaciones Exteriores, Comercio Internacional y Culto) since 1822.
 The Minister presides over the Ministry of Foreign Affairs and Worship, the country's supreme authority on international relations and part of the Cabinet of Argentina.
 In a similar fashion to other South America nations, the Minister of Foreign Affairs is generally styled as Chancellor (Canciller).
-The current Minister is Santiago Cafiero, who serves in President Alberto Fernández's cabinet.
+The current Minister is Gerardo Werthein, who serves in President Javier Milei's cabinet.